franfif/just-stream-it/README.md

 ## Installation
 This project is stored locally.
 To display the interface, clone this project to your own local environment.

 In order to access the data with the movie information, install and execute the [OCMovies-API REST API application](https://github.com/OpenClassrooms-Student-Center/OCMovies-API-EN-FR).
-You can find all the information [here](https://github.com/OpenClassrooms-Student-Center/OCMovies-API-EN-FR).
+You can find all the information about the installation [here](https://github.com/OpenClassrooms-Student-Center/OCMovies-API-EN-FR#installation).

 Once the [OCMovies-API app](https://github.com/OpenClassrooms-Student-Center/OCMovies-API-EN-FR) is up and running, open the file [index.html](index.html) on your browser.